sws2apps/sws2apps-docs/organized/docs/how-to-use/persons/pioneer-applications.md

 sidebar_position: 4
 ---

-# Reviewing auxiliary pioneer applications
+# Review auxiliary pioneer applications

 Publishers can [submit auxiliary pioneer applications through Organized](../ministry/auxiliary-pioneer-application), and the congregation's service committee can review them directly in the app.
+If you're appointed as the service committee member, this page will be available for you and here you can view all the pending applications and review them along with two other brothers.

 ## View all pending applications